tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Python SDK/快速入门_intl_en.md

 #### Environmental dependencies

 Currently, COS’s XML Python SDK supports Python 2.7, Python 3.4, and later.
->?For the definitions of terms such as SecretId, SecretKey, Bucket, and Region, please see [COS Glossary](https://intl.cloud.tencent.com/document/product/436/7751).
+>?For the definitions of terms such as SecretId, SecretKey, Bucket, and Region, see [COS Glossary](https://intl.cloud.tencent.com/document/product/436/7751).

 #### Installing SDK